 Lizards are masters.
 Snakes are pros.
 Cats are champions at it too… when they’re asleep.
 What do they have in common?
 They all can be exceptionally still.
 Humans?
 Not so much.
 We need to work at it a little harder.
 Stillness doesn’t seem to be in our genes.
 Rather, we seem programmed to do more; to work … Continue reading The Power of Stillness

-Multitasking is a catch-all word that signifies success, adaptability and, above all, is a common descriptor on hopeful job applicants' resumes.
+Multitasking is a catch-all word that signifies success, adaptability and, above all, is a common descriptor on job applicants' resumes.
 Friends, do you want the truth?
 Our brains don't like to multitask.
-In fact, they hate it and reject it.
+In fact, they reject it.
 They're simply not wired to behave in such a manner.
-Research shows that humans can only … Continue reading The Myth of Multitasking
+Research shows that humans can only think about … Continue reading The Myth of Multitasking

 Maze Rumors Phillip clutched the sealed envelope, his summons to complete the maze.
 Except for the fog swirling around, it was a straight shot.
 "You do so at your peril," said one.
 "You'll disappear," rumored another.
 None of this tiptoeing through the garden tulips.
 He ran for it; grubby, little hands snatched at his ankles, and they … Continue reading Maze Rumors – Friday Fictioneers